Blog ·shopify·9 min read

 • 1,000+ orders/day or multichannel: Enterprise tools become relevant.
 The implementation cost and complexity is justified by the operational complexity.

-The Honest Comparison
+The Best WMS for Shopify: An Honest Comparison

 LaSyncro is purpose-built for Shopify merchants running their own warehouse with a small team.
 It connects to Shopify via OAuth in 60 seconds, requires no implementation timeline, and is designed for operators — not IT teams.